-Databases for Developers Timing: 1 st year of study Scope: 10 ECTS Content: The aim of the subject element is to train the student to be able to select and apply various database types appropriately in relation to various fields of application.
-The student must also be able to analyze and develop in relation to large databases including redesign and optimization Learning objectives: Knowledge The student must have knowledge of: Various database types and the underlying models A specific database system's storage organization and query execution A specific database system's optimization possibilities - including advantages and disadvantages Database-specific security problems and their solutions Concepts and issues in relation to data warehousing, including big data
+Data bases for Developers Timin 1g: 1 st year of study Scope e: 10 ECTS and a applic ent: The aim of the subject element is to train the student to be able to select pply various database types appropriately in relation to various fields of cation.
+The student must also be able to analyze and develop in relation to large bases, including redesign and optimization.
+Learn ing objectives: Know ledge The st tudent must have knowledge of: • Various database types and the underlying models • A specific database system's storage organization and query execution • A specific database system's optimization possibilities - including advantages and disadvantages • Database-specific security problems and their solutions • Concepts and issues in relation to data warehousing, including big data